 Principaux dossiers

-- Advising leading Brazilian pulp and paper manufacturer Suzano S.A. in connection with the CFIUS aspects of its investment in Austrian fibres company Lenzing AG.
+- Advised Brazilian pulp and paper manufacture Suzano S.A. in connection with the CFIUS aspects of its investment in Austrian fibres company Lenzing AG.

 Responsables de la pratique: